marcelschoen/java-hatari-wrapper/README.md

 Java library wrapping the "Hatari" Atari ST emulator, making it easy to use from within Java

+## Status

+It's work in progress.
+As of right now, it only works on Windows (possibly only on Windows 10, not tested on other versions).
+While the Linux version _should_ work (the Linux "Hatari" is included), it fails in the JNA library, when determining the desktop windows handles.
+For some reason, this currently doesn't work, at least not on my Pop OS Linux.
+Any help to get this working is appreciated.

 ## Dependency

 This library is NOT available in Maven Central for the time being (as I am too lazy to go through the